(sabrina.chin at sirensconference.org)

 (simon.branford at sirensconference.org)

-Simon is employed by a university in the United Kingdom, where he applies his knowledge of high performance computing and mathematical modeling to enable research in evolutionary biology and linguistics.
-Before this, he earned a PhD in mathematical computation and master’s degrees in computer science and mathematics.
+Simon is a specialist in high performance computing and mathematical modeling and has worked in research supporting scientists in various fields.
+Before this he earned a PhD in mathematical computation and master’s degrees in computer science and mathematics.
 Simon has been on the program and organizing committees for conferences on computational sciences.
 In his spare time, Simon likes to read and run.

 Suzanne Rogers Gruber